ocaml/odoc/CONTRIBUTING.md

     opam install --deps-only odoc
     ```

-    Also make sure to install a recent version of `tidy-html5` (required for
+    Also make sure to install a recent version of
-    pretty-printing html):
+    [tidy](http://www.html-tidy.org/) (used for HTML validity testing):

     ```
     # On MacOS (should be version 5.6.0 by the date of this writing)